Frequently Asked Questions

-You will begin your legal journey by calling in to our office at 403-239-2249, where we will set up your free initial consultation with our business manager.
+You will begin your legal journey by calling in to our office at 403-239-2249, where we will set up your free initial discovery call with our business manager.
 Once we have the basic information of what your situation entails.

 Each case is incredibly unique, so it is impossible to outline exactly what this journey will look like for you.
 However, there are similarities between almost every case that include: the investigation phase (finding out what the facts are); the negotiation phase (discussions aimed at reaching an agreement that resolves the dispute); and, if the dispute cannot be resolved by agreement, the litigation phase (presenting the case to a court in a legally persuasive manner to ask the court to resolve the dispute).